alexfurst1/learning_monorepo/pythonds_textbook/recursion/notes.md

  - honestly I could care less about binary and hexadecimal, and so I'm just not going to learn it now. i really hope that doesn't bite me in the ass later on

+ - same with fractals this stuff is boring me so much
+ - god I hate recursion